School Liaison Office

 The School Liaison Officer’s primary function is to serve as a conduit between parents, educators and the command so that military-connected children experience a seamless transition during the transfer between schools.
 Knowing that many military children move an average of every 2.9 years, School Liaison Officers can provide families with educational information to assist them as they begin their PCS planning.

-The Child and Youth Education Services program supports military families with seven core services provided by the School Liaison Officer:
+The Child and Youth Education Services (CYES) program supports military families with services provided by the School Liaison Office:

-Command, School, & Community Communications: School Liaison Officers serve as subject-matter experts for installation commanders on K-12 issues, helping to connect command, school and community resources.
+Command, School, & Community Communications: School Liaisons serve as subject-matter experts for installation commanders on K-12 issues, helping to connect command, school and community resources.

-Home School Linkage and Support: School Liaison Officers assist military families by gathering and sharing information on home schooling issues, policies and legislation from local school districts.
+Home School Linkage and Support: School Liaisons assist military families by gathering and sharing information on homeschooling issues and policies from local school districts.
 They also help leverage military Child and Youth Program resources to support these families.

 Military Kids Connect